2019 Junior Market Livestock Identification for the Dodge County Fair

 - Universal Swine Ear Notching System Chart

-2019 Junior Market Sheep Identification for the Dodge County Fair is open.
-Identification kits will be available from the Extension office upon request.
+2019 Junior Market Sheep Identification for the Dodge County Fair is closed.

 Extension Dodge County – 920.386.3790